Skip to main content

 If values differ between reports, always verify:

-• Whether idle time is included
+• Whether idle time is part of denominator logic

 All reports are: